savoirfairelinux/building-inclusive-open-source-software/docs/D-APQ.md

-# 📗 E-APQ Accessible programming with Qt
+# 📗 D-APQ Accessible programming with Qt

     This module provides information needed for building accessible code using the Qt